-Sabrina A. Assoumou, MD MPH, is Assistant Professor of Medicine at Boston University School of Medicine and an attending physician in the section of Infectious Diseases at Boston Medical Center.
-She is a clinician-investigator who cares for human immunodeficiency virus (HIV)-infected patients at the BUSM/BMC’s Centers for Infectious Diseases.
+Sabrina A. Assoumou, MD MPH, is the inaugural Louis W. Sullivan, MD, Professor of Medicine and Assistant Professor of Medicine at Chobanian and Avedisian School of Medicine.
+She is also an attending physician in the section of Infectious Diseases at Boston Medical Center.
+She is a clinician-investigator who cares for patients with human immunodeficiency virus (HIV) at the BUSM/BMC’s Centers for Infectious Diseases.
 Her research focuses on medical complications of substance use including HIV and Hepatitis C virus (HCV).
 She is also interested in models of care and on improving the continuum of care for individuals with HIV and/or HCV.
 She is currently the Principal Investigator on an NIH K23 Mentored Career Development Award to improve linkage to care after testing for HIV and HCV at a drug detoxification center.

 - University of Rochester School of Medicine & Dentistry, MD

 - Harvard School of Public Health, MPH

 - Published on 11/1/2022

 Morgan JR, Murphy SM, Assoumou SA, Linas BP.
 Estimating Absenteeism Related to Nonalcohol Substance Use in a US National Cohort of Full-Time Employees.
 J Occup Environ Med.
 2022 Nov 01; 64(11):899-904.
 PMID: 35901222.

 Zhong H, Brandeau ML, Yazdi GE, Wang J, Nolen S, Hagan L, Thompson WW, Assoumou SA, Linas BP, Salomon JA.
 Metamodeling for Policy Simulations with Multivariate Outcomes.
 Med Decis Making.
 2022 Oct; 42(7):872-884.
 PMID: 35735216.